etron17/Job_Scraper/README.md

 # Job Scraper

+## Introduction

+This project demonstrates how to extract job listings from the Indeed and RemoteWork websites using Python's Beautifulsoup library.
+The extracted data is then stored in a CSV file and a MySQL database hosted on Clever Cloud.
+Finally, the results are displayed using Flask.

 ### 1. Enter job keyword (ex. python)

 <img width="1438" alt="Screen Shot 2022-10-08 at 12 54 40 PM" src="https://user-images.githubusercontent.com/90226898/198854448-c7a8f534-8880-48d5-a977-7442af28913a.png">